 A strong understanding of which products and services complement each other is an integral part of this.

-Customers may trust a customer service agent’s recommendation more than a salesperson’s.
+Customers may trust a customer service agent’s recommendation more than sales reps.

-Customers expect the sales team to sell, and the customer service team to solve their problem.
+Customers expect the sales team to sell, and the customer service team to solve their problems.
 You know it’s more complicated than that, but this is how many customers look at it.

-These expectations allows your customer service team to make recommendations that a customer may dismiss from a sales agent.
+These expectations allows your customer service team to make recommendations that a customer may dismiss from a sales representative.